42ity/fty-metric-snmp/README.md

 * groups - optional - list of asset groups (extended attribute group.x).
 Rule will be used for all assets that belongs to at least one of listed groups.
 * assets - optional - rule will be applied to assets explicitly listed here
-* models - optional - rule will be applies to assets of listed model or part number (see extended attribute model and device.part)
+* models - optional - rule will be applied to assets of listed model or part number (see extended attribute model and device.part)
 * evaluation - mandatory - lua code for producing metrics.